gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 there can be [DNS issues](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/4129) related to Alpine's `musl`'s DNS resolver.

 Using the `helper_image_flavor = "ubuntu"` option should resolve this.

+### `docker: Cannot connect to the Docker daemon at tcp://docker:2375.
+Is the docker daemon running?`

+This error can occur when [using Docker-in-Docker](#using-dockerdind) if attempts are made to access the DIND service before it has had time to fully start up.
+For a more detailed explanation, see [this issue](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/27215).